f3d-app/f3d/doc/user/03-OPTIONS.md

 Do not render anything and quit just after loading the first file, use with --verbose to recover information about a file.

+### `--load-statefile=<file path>` (_string_)

+Restore the application state from a statefile right after starting, then continue running.
+The statefile is applied above configuration files but below command line options.
+The restored window size is overridden by an explicit `--resolution`.
+If `-` is specified instead of a filename, the statefile is read from the standard input.
+If the file does not exist, it is skipped with a warning.

+### `--save-statefile=<file path>` (_string_)

+Save the application state to a statefile right after loading, then continue running.
+The saved state includes the options, camera, window size and all file groups, including the ones not currently loaded.
+Supports the same [template variables](#filename-templating) as `--output`.
+If `-` is specified instead of a filename, the statefile is written to the standard output.

+### `--statefile-filename=<file path>` (_string_, default: empty)

+Default filename used by the `save_statefile` and `load_statefile` [commands](07-COMMANDS.md) when none is provided, resolved relative to the current working directory.
+Supports the same [template variables](#filename-templating) as `--output`.
+If `-` is specified instead of a filename, the statefile is written to the standard output (save) or read from the standard input (load).
+When left empty, the `save_statefile` and `load_statefile` commands fall back to a default filename; picking a file through a dialog is instead available with the dedicated `save_statefile_dialog` and `load_statefile_dialog` commands (requires a build with the `tinyfiledialogs` module).

 ### `--max-size=<size in MiB>` (_int_, default: `-1`)

 Prevent F3D to load a file bigger than the provided size in Mib, leave empty for unlimited, useful for thumbnails.